MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - List your specific, measurable, achievable, relevant, and time-bound goals.
     - Explain the rationale behind each goal.

+    Beginning with a end project in mind.
+End project I am looking at creating is a game dev platform where I have built the game engine that devs can use to create game easily and sell them on the site.
+So the site is end to end website, game engine dev, money transaction functionality.
+I think beginning with a project in mind can help me stay focused and set my priorities accordingly.
+This particular idea does not have to be the final app, this is just more of a proof of concept for staying motivated towards learning new technologies and progression.
+With these skills I could piviot to many differnt ideas but the main end goal is to work for myself.

+    **Goal 1:** Complete and excel in the Full-Stack JavaScript Bootcamp that I am currently enrolled in with CodeSpace

+    **Specific**: Complete the Full-Stack JavaScript Bootcamp and gain proficiency in building end-to-end web applications using technologies like Node.js, Express, React, and databases.

+    **Measurable**: Complete each module of the bootcamp and build at least 3 end-to-end projects.

+    **Achievable**: Set a study schedule of 10-15 hours per week for 12 months.

+    **Relevant**: This goal will provide the necessary skills to develop websites and applications from the ground up that are scalable and user-friendly.

+    **Time-bound**: Complete the bootcamp within 12 months.

+    **Goal 2:** Secure an Entry-Level Full-Stack Developer Job

+    **Specific**: Obtain a full-time or part-time entry-level full-stack developer job that allows me to use my JS skills in real-world applications.
+A bonus would be to work in a company that values mentorship and upskilling their employees for the future.

+    **Measurable**: Apply to at least 5 jobs per week and attend interviews until securing a appropriate position to start to build my future in the industry.

+    **Achievable**: Leveraging my results in the bootcamp.
+Building a professional portfolio using the end to end projects that I competed in the bootcamp and the other courses that I have completed.

+    **Relevant**: This job will teach me real-world development processes and provide exposure to the full development cycle from front-end to back-end.
+I will be exposed to the industry and the workflow for software developers in this type of industry.

+    **Time-bound**: Secure a entry level position within 3 months after completing the bootcamp.

+    **Goal 3:** Learn the Skills Necessary for Game Dev Platform Website project

+    **Specific**: While working at the entry-level position, I will learn the key skills required to launch a game dev platform, including advanced web development, e-commerce features, and real-time functionality (e.g., WebSockets).
+Be considered for a junior-mid level position in the indusrty.

+    **Measurable**: Research and learn through online courses, tutorials, and projects focused on game dev platforms, building game engines, and e-commerce systems.

+    **Achievable**: Dedicate 5-10 hours per week towards building a roadmap of what skills are required and beginning the process towards acquiring these skills.

+    **Relevant**: These skills will be crucial for building and maintaining the platform once I am ready to launch it.

+    **Time-bound**: Be ready to start working on the game dev platform website in 12-18 months of working in the industry and acquiring the relevant skills.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
     - Describe how these align with your interests and skills.

+    **Goal 4:** Launch the Game Dev Platform Website

+    **Specific**: Build a Minimum Viable Product (MVP) for the game development platform website where users can sign up, upload, and sell games.

+    **Measurable**: A soft launch of a working MVP where the primary features (user accounts, uploading, and transaction features) are functional.

+    **Achievable**: Leverage the skills I learn in my full-stack JS job to build out the website’s back-end, front-end, and user experience.

+    **Relevant**: This website will form the core foundation of the game dev platform I envision, where aspiring devs can upload and monetize their games.

+    **Time-bound**: Aim for an MVP launch within 18 months.

+    **Goal 5:** Begin building the game engine and start researching how to scale a game engine so that devs can use the engine.
+The other option is to use a open source game engine and integrate that into the website game dev platform.

+    **Specific**: Research and development into creating a game engine that satisfies my ambition of creating a engine that provides devs with a great experience when developing a game.

+    **Measurable**: Completing a prototype of the game engine.
+Learning what makes a good user experience with a game engine and how to optimize it.

+    **Achievable**: Having a completed prototype to experiment with.

+    **Relevant**: Building the game engine is the final stage of achieving the end goal that I started out with in my mind.

+    **Time-bound**: Two years to build a viable prototype.

 ### Part 4: Action Plan